Finding Dispersed Campsites To Work (and Play!) From

 I use a few resources to find great spots to work & play from all across California, and nationwide.
 Here's a cheat sheet for you!

-Outly: The best way to find campsites with great cell coverage
+Outly: A great way to find campsites (and to filter those with cell coverage):

 Outly is an incredible resource.
 It's a map that lets you turn various layers on & off – campsites; dispersed campsites; streams; creeks – even a cell coverage overlay, by cell provider.